Rhubarb Crisp

 Hand sprinkling topping over filling in baking dish

 Then, make the crumble topping.
-In a medium bowl, mix together the almond flour, brown sugar, oats, walnuts, cinnamon, and salt.
+In a medium bowl, stir together the almond flour, brown sugar, oats, walnuts, cinnamon, and salt.
 Add the coconut oil (make sure it’s firm!), and use your hands to work it into the oat mixture until it crumbles.
 If the mixture feels dry, add water, 1/4 teaspoon at a time, until it starts to hold together when pinched.

 Assemble the rhubarb crisp.
 Transfer the rhubarb mixture to a greased 8×8-inch baking dish, and spread it in an even layer.
 Sprinkle the oat crumble on top.